Crossford, Fife: Sport

 Crossford boasts the King George V Memorial Park playing fields, opened in 1950 by the Countess of Elgin.
 The land was gifted by the Halkett family of the Pitfirrane Estate.
-The community itself paid for the establishing of the facilities together with a Major Fiddes of the National Playing Fields Association.
+The community itself paid for the establishment of the facilities together with a Major Fiddes of the National Playing Fields Association.
 New sports facilities in King George V Memorial Park were unveiled on 8 May 2005.
 The floodlit, all-weather multi court was proposed by Crossford Recreation and the Environment, and will be used by schools and the community for five-a-side football, tennis, basketball, hockey, and netball.

 To the southeast of Crossford the Dunfermline Golf Club has an 18-hole golf course.
 The Halkett family owned the Pitfirrane Estate until 1951, living in the Pitfirrane Castle which has become the clubhouse.

 Crossford is an ideal centre for walking.
 Numerous pathways radiate from the village, to Dean Woods and Milesmark in the north, to Pitliver and Limekilns/Charlestown in the south, to Cairneyhill in the west and to Pittencrieff Park at Dunfermline, in the east.
 To the north of the village, near Dean Woods, there is a paved cycle track which extends from Dunfermline to Clackmannan.